 The last way to detect if new conversion data are available is through the use of the conversion data counter word.
 In this mode, the host periodically requests data from the device using the RDATA command and checks the conversion data counter word against the conversion data counter word read for the previous data received.
 If the counter values are the same, the host can disregard the data because that data has already been gathered.
 If the counter has incremented, the host records the data.
-The rate at which the host polls the ADS112C04 for new data must be at least as fast as the data rate in continuous conversion mode to prevent the host from missing a conversion result.
+The rate at which the host polls the ADS112U04 for new data must be at least as fast as the data rate in continuous conversion mode to prevent the host from missing a conversion result.

-If a new conversion result becomes ready during an IC transmission, the transmission is not corrupted.
+If a new conversion result becomes ready during a UART transmission, the transmission is not corrupted.
 The new data are loaded into the output shift register after the following RDATA command.

-图 62 shows the timing diagram for collecting data using the conversion data counter word to indicate new data.
+图 64 shows the timing diagram for collecting data in manual data read mode using the conversion data counter word to indicate new data.